arsal95/SPI-Master-Slave-Communication-Protocol-using-VHDL/README.md

 VHDL program to perform a Serial data transmission and reception using SPI master and slave.
 Data sent from the master should be received by the slave and vice-versa.
 The program logic has to be verified by simulation.

 ## Introduction:
 SPI (Serial peripheral interface) is a synchronous serial communication interface specification used for short-distance communication.
 Here single master and slave is used.
-SPI protocol is full duplex, which means the Mater can send data to the slave at the same time slave can also send data to the master.
+SPI protocol is full duplex, which means the master can send data to the slave at the same time slave can also send data to the master.
 A standard SPI Master Communication Protocol bus consists of 4 signals, Master Out Slave In (MOSI), Master In Slave Out (MISO), the Clock (SCLK), and Chip Select (CSq) or Slave Select (SS).

 | <img src="./Images/SPI Bus.JPG"> |
 |:--:|